NicoleA89/Sparkify_Project/README.md

 - Use the full dataset with a bigger amount of data

 ### Packages
-The following packages are necessary to run the notebook:
+The following software and packages are necessary to run the notebook:
+- Python
+- Spark
+- Pyspark
+- Matplotlib
-- pyspark
+- Seaborn
 - numpy
 - pandas